When the Prescription Costs $3,000 a MonthA Mechanistically Informed Recovery & Support Framework for Post-Discharge HE

 Understanding the Problem

 Hepatic encephalopathy occurs when a liver compromised by alcoholic hepatitis or cirrhosis can no longer efficiently clear ammonia from the bloodstream.
 Ammonia builds up, crosses into the brain, and disrupts cognitive function — producing the confusion, fatigue, and mental fog that characterizes HE.
 Standard treatment uses two mechanisms: clear the bowel to reduce ammonia absorption (lactulose), and shift gut bacteria away from ammonia-producing strains (rifaximin).
-This protocol achieves both through different, accessible means.
+This framework uses alternative means to address both goals when standard medications are unavailable or unaffordable.

 Why Diarrhea Deserves Serious Attention

 Lactulose-induced diarrhea puts strain on a body already critically depleted in potassium and magnesium.
 These minerals work together: magnesium is required for cells to properly absorb and retain potassium.
-When diarrhea continues, both are lost faster than a recovering body can replace them — directly slowing recovery and compounding the encephalopathy itself.
+When diarrhea continues, both are lost faster than a recovering body can replace them — which can worsen weakness, cognition, cramps, and overall recovery, and can complicate HE management.
 Controlled bowel management is one of the most concrete things that can be managed at home.

 A basic metabolic panel (potassium, magnesium, sodium, creatinine) should be obtained as soon as possible — any urgent care clinic can order it.